cgustave/netcontrol/ssh/README.md

      |      Close ssh connection if opened
      |
      |  commands(self, commands)
-     |      Execute a command on the remote host.
+     |      Execute a list of commands on remote host using ssh command channel
-     |      Commands output is stored in self.output
+     |      Command results is return in self.output
+     |
-     |      Return True if sending command successful
+     |      Returns True upon success
      |
      |  connect(self)
      |      Connects to ssh server.
 All connections details should be set